Vitalik Buterin has introduced an interesting idea that could improve the scaling and security of a blockchain – Plasma Cash.

 However, it only allows for quadratic scaling.
 That is, the Plasma system would never be able to support the exponential growth necessary to realise the internet of things/world computer that cryptocurrency developers dream of.
 Another drawback is that all users would need to download all Plasma blocks, a further drain on resources and time.

-At a talk at the Ethereum Community Conference in Paris on Friday the 9th of March, Buterin introduced Plasma Cash, developed by himself along with Dona Robinson and Karl Floersch.
-Plasma Cash could solve these issues, according to Buterin.
+Plasma Cash could solve these issues, according to Buterin, who revealed the system at a talk at the Ethereum Community Conference in Paris on Friday the 9th of March.
+Plasma cash was co-developed by Dona Robinson and Karl Floersch.

 That coin will also be identified by its place in the chain, so that any activity related to coin number x can only ever appear in places corresponding to coin x on that coin’s path through life.

 The first advantage of this would be that instead of clients having to download entire plasma blocks, they would only be concerned with the location of the specific coin which is relevant to them.
 Thus the amount of data that clients need to process “goes down by a lot”.
 Not everyone needs to know all of the thousands of transactions that are going on in the blockchain at any one time – they are only concerned with their transaction, and the history of the tokens involved in what they want to do.

 With Plasma Cash, users need to have the proof data of their coin’s history on the Merkle tree, and nothing more.

 In terms of security, the fact that every coin is by definition identified with a specific user, attempts to steal coins are attempts to steal money from specific individuals, and “that specific person has the ability and the necessity to complain.”
 This contrasts with other blockchains, in which the entire system is victim to all thefts.

 No confirm mechanism required